pmareke/advent-of-code/README.md

 The main idea behind this puzzle was to build an entity called `Bingo` which can plays and keep an internal state about the game.

-This class implments a basic interface called `Board`:
+This class implements a basic interface called `Board`:

 ```javascript
 export interface Board {